 Oral Appliance Therapy – Eugene, OR

-As a sleep dentist, Dr. Ivan Paskalev can help patients in Eugene more effectively manage their sleep apnea and snoring with custom-made oral appliances, available at Better Sleep Eugene.
+As a sleep dentist, Dr. Ivan Paskalev can help patients more effectively manage their sleep apnea and snoring with custom-made oral appliances, available at Better Sleep Eugene.
 They are easy to use and proven to improve sleep quality overall.

 How Does Oral Appliance Therapy Work?